pellse/assembler/README.md

 | [4, 5, 6] | (B4, B5, B6) |
 | [2, 8, 9] | (B2, B8, B9) |

 Here B1, B2 and B4 are each cached twice as each are part of 2 different streams.
-This is because we effectively cache the query itself vs. separate individual entities, so when caching downstreams we need to be careful to have predictable results otherwise the number of different combinations (of correlation id lists) might not justify to use caching.
+This is because we effectively cache the query itself vs. separate individual values, so when caching downstreams we need to be careful to have predictable results otherwise the number of different combinations (of correlation id lists) might not justify to use caching.
+In future versions, reactive caching of individual values might be supported.

 ### Pluggable Caching Strategy (in the upcoming version 0.3.3)